Alberto Fernández: Personal life

 Fernández married Marcela Luchetti, a fellow University of Buenos Aires law student, in 1993.
 They separated in 2005.
-Fernández and Luchetti have a single child.
+Fernández and Luchetti have a single child, drag queen Dyhzy.

 From 2014 to 2024, Fernández was in a relationship with journalist and stage actress Fabiola Yáñez, who fulfilled the role of First Lady of Argentina during Fernández's presidency.
 The couple owns three dogs: Dylan (named after Bob Dylan, whom Fernández has praised and cited as an inspiration) and two of Dylan's puppies, Prócer and Kaila.
 On 23 September 2021, the presidential office's medical unit announced Yáñez was expecting her first child.
 Yáñez and Fernández's son, Francisco Fernández Yáñez, was born on 11 April 2022 at Sanatorio Otamendi, in Buenos Aires.
 On 6 August 2024, Yáñez accused Fernández of domestic abuse during their tenure as president and first lady respectively; Fernández denied the allegations.
 An Argentine court banned Fernández from leaving the country while the investigation is underway.
 On 14 August, the Argentine federal prosecutor's office requested the indictment of Alberto Fernandez for "assault and battery with aggravating circumstances".

 Fernández is also an Honorary Professor of Tsinghua University.
 Fernández is a supporter of Argentinos Juniors' football team.